JohnIvanD/Dimayuga_JohnIvan_PKS/README.md

 ## 👤 About

+# Personal Digital Portfolio

-This is the personal digital portfolio of **Dimayuga, John Ivan B.**, a 4th-year Bachelor of Science in Information Technology student at **New Era University**, Block **4-BSIT-2**.
+This is the personal digital portfolio of **Dimayuga, John Ivan B.**, a 4th-year Bachelor of Science in Information Technology student at **New Era University (NEU)**, Block **4-BSIT-2**.

-The portfolio showcases projects, skills, education, and contact information in a dark, techy aesthetic — built with pure HTML, CSS, and JavaScript, and deployed via GitHub + Vercel.
+## Overview

+This portfolio showcases academic and technical work, including projects, technical skills, educational background, and contact information.
+It is designed with a modern dark-themed interface that reflects a technology-focused aesthetic.

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript

+## Deployment

+This project is deployed using:
+- GitHub Pages / GitHub Repository Hosting
+- Vercel

+## Purpose

+The purpose of this portfolio is to present my growth as an IT student and demonstrate my skills in software development, web technologies, and system design through real-world projects.

 ---